 So he bulks.
 And maybe he gains 7.5 pounds of muscle and 2.5 pounds of fat over the course of a few months.
 That brings his body-fat percentage up to 11%.
 He’s still lean, still has abs, and he’s quite a bit more muscular.
-That bulk is considered lean, but it isn’t nearly as lean as the overweight person who’s building muscle while losing fat.
+That bulk is considered lean, but it isn’t nearly as lean as the overweight person building muscle while losing fat.

 Can You Be Too Fat to Build Muscle?

-What’s the Best Body-Fat Percentage Range for Bulking?
+What’s the Best Body-Fat Percentage for Bulking?

-The most important thing is to bulk and cut properly.
-You need to make sure that you’re losing fat while cutting, perhaps gaining a bit of muscle as you do it.
-You also need to make sure that you’re gaining mostly muscle while bulking, accompanied by large and lasting increases in strength.
-If you can do that, then whatever path you take, you’ll be marching closer to your goal.
+The most important thing is to bulk and cut PROPERLY.
+Make sure you’re losing fat while cutting, ideally gaining some muscle and strength, too.
+You also need to ensure you’re making relatively lean gains while bulking, accompanied by large and lasting increases in strength.
+If you can do that, then whatever path you take, you’re advancing toward your ultimate goal.